v-pbartley/openhack-mc4h/Challenge-1/Readme.md

 - Run the deployFhirStarter.bash script either from the command line or using the prompts
 - Be certain to GENERATE the POSTMAN Env

 __Note__  During a live session, Resource Groups names will be assigned.
 If you are performing this hack on your own, you can use any Resource Group name.

 ## Step 3 - Setup Postman
-Using the Upload / Download button on the Azure CLI download the _$fhirServiceName.postman_environment.json_ file to your computer.
+Using the Upload / Download button on the Azure CLI, download the _$fhirServiceName.postman_environment.json_ file to your computer.

 Import the Postman Search Collection if you have not already done so.
-See https://microsoft.github.io/openhack-mc4h/Challenge-1.html for the collection download
+See https://microsoft.github.io/openhack-mc4h/Challenge-1.html for the collection download.

 Test access to your FHIR Service